 Family Responsibilities and Agriculture work load effect the mental health of women reside in coastal region of Ganjam District

+The Impact of Family Responsibilities and Agricultural Work Load on Women’s Mental Health: A Case Study of Coastal Region, Ganjam, India

 Abstract

-The interplay between family responsibilities and agricultural workloads significantly impacts the mental health of women residing in coastal regions.
-This study focuses on women in the Ganjam district, a region heavily reliant on agriculture and prone to the additional challenges posed by climatic vulnerabilities.
-Using qualitative and quantitative methodologies, this research highlights the psychological strains experienced by women and examines contributing factors such as socioeconomic conditions, cultural norms, and climate-induced challenges.
+The interplay between family responsibilities and agricultural workloads significantly impacts the mental health of women residing in coastal regions, India.
+This study focused on women in the Ganjam district, a region heavily reliant on agriculture and prone to the additional challenges posed by climatic vulnerabilities.
+Using qualitative and quantitative methodologies, this research highlighted the psychological strains experienced by women and examines contributing factors such as socioeconomic conditions, cultural norms, and climate-induced challenges.
 The findings aim to provide insights into alleviating mental health issues among women in agricultural communities through targeted interventions and policies.

-Key Word: Women, Agriculture, Occupational Health, Mental Health, Climate Vulnerabilities, Family Responsibility
+Keywords: Women, Agriculture, Occupational Health, Mental Health, Climate Vulnerabilities, Family Responsibility

 1. Introduction